 The Orbán government began by targeting certain international companies and organizations and prominent individuals: politicians, activists on the front line and public figures covered by independent media.
 One of the most high-profile attacks was a 2017 smear campaign against the Hungarian-born investor and philanthropist George Soros, during which the government installed approximately 2,000 billboards across the country defaming Soros.
 They did not stop with Soros himself, targeting the Open Society Foundations and eventually forcing the Soros-funded Central European University to relocate its US accredited programs to Vienna in 2019.

 In June 2018, the government passed the ‘STOP Soros’ legislation.
 The package of bills restricts and criminalizes NGOs assisting asylum seekers and refugees.
-A 25% tax on aid groups supporting immigration was introduced, as well as a law that requires all NGOs receiving more than 7.2 million Hungarian forints (20,096 EUR) a year from internationaldonors to publicly register as a foreign-funded organization.
-The need for foreign funding is largely a result of the GONGOs (government-organized NGOs), which are funded by the ruling party to carry out its agenda, a trend seen across countries with repressive regimes.
+A 25% tax on aid groups supporting immigration was introduced, as well as a law that requires all NGOs receiving more than 7.2 million Hungarian forints (20,096 EUR) a year from international donors to publicly register as a foreign-funded organization.
+The need for foreign funding is largely a result of the GONGOs (government-organized NGOs), which are financed by the ruling party to carry out its conservative political agenda, a trend seen across countries with repressive regimes.
 With no coordination among the political opposition to secure domestic funding, Hungary’s legitimate civil society is left to look outside of its borders.

 Video: Hungary MPs back controversial "Stop Soros" law, France 24